tripathi-gaurav/teen-patti-concept/README.md

 **Show:** When only two players are playing, any player can request for show of cards, by putting double the minimum bet amount.

+**Timeout:** A player not playing for 30 seconds will be timed-out to a the minimum bet.
+After 3 such timeouts, the player will be removed from the table.

 ### Stretch Goals

+**Incorporate security tests:** Have Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST).

 **Number of players:** Objective is to allow up to 8 players on a table.